List of protected areas of Western Australia: Regional parks

-Section 5(1)(g) Reserves
+Section 5(1)(g) and (h) Reserves

-Under the CALM Act, land designated as 5(1)(g) Reserve is land vested in the Conservation and Parks Commission of Western Australia that is not a National Park, Conservation Park, Nature Reserve, Marine Park or Marine Nature Reserve.
+Under the CALM Act, land designated as 5(1)(g) Reserve and 5(1)(h) Reserve is land vested in the Conservation and Parks Commission of Western Australia that is not a National Park, Conservation Park, Nature Reserve, Marine Park or Marine Nature Reserve.
 Such land may have a wide variety of purposes, but are normally related to recreation, wildlife conservation, infrastructure and historical features.

+As of 2022, 44 5(1)(g) Reserves exist in Western Australia, covering 220,824 hectare or 0.09 percent of Western Australia's land mass, and accounting for 0.29 percent of all protected areas in the state.